-- In the following areas: forest engineering management; wood product development; marketing and trade; natural resource management; community development; forest and wildlife conservation and ecology; recreation and tourism; wood science; and renewable material development.
+- In the following areas: forest engineering; forest management; wood product development; marketing and trade; natural resource management; community development; forest and wildlife conservation and ecology; recreation and tourism; wood science; and renewable material development.

 - In all types of professional organizations including research labs, industry, small businesses, NGOs, government agencies, non-profits and education.

 Most internships are 3-6 months in duration.
 Internship providers often help interns find housing, get oriented to their work place and environment, and develop critical work skills.
 Many also provide stipends or other support to help cover costs.
 While you must register for a minimum of one credit, you can earn more.
 The College of Forestry accepts applications for internships up to a year in advance on a rolling basis.

 (This form is for current OSU students interested in internships abroad.
 For international students interested in coming to OSU for an internship, click on our page for Visiting Scholars & Interns.)